cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob client_timeout

-    ``client_timeout:`` 10
+    ``client_timeout:`` 10s

-        Number of seconds to wait before returning a timeout failure when performing a client connection (e.g., in a murder environment)
+        Time to wait before returning a timeout failure when performing a client connection (e.g. in a murder environment).

+        For backward compatibility, if no unit is specified, seconds is assumed.

     .. endblob client_timeout